log-oscon/Standards/Stylesheets/Coding Style.md

 }
 ```

-* Use one level of indentation for each declaration
+* Use one level of indentation for each declaration.

 ```css
 /* Bad */